aeye-lab/pymovements/docs/source/tutorials/R-tutorial.md

-How to use pymovements in R:
+# How to use pymovements in R

 Install the R-package **reticulate** for interoperability between Python and R.
 ```r